ENHERTU Powder for concentrate for solution for infusion Ref.[49749] Active ingredients: Trastuzumab deruxtecan

 Hepatic impairment

 No dedicated hepatic impairment study was conducted.
 Based on population pharmacokinetic analysis, the impact of changes on pharmacokinetics of trastuzumab deruxtecan in patients with total bilirubin ≤1.5 times ULN, irrespective of AST level, is not clinically meaningful.
-There are insufficient data for patients with total bilirubin >1.5 to 3 times ULN, irrespective of AST level, to draw conclusions, and no data is available for patients with total bilirubin >3 times ULN, irrespective of AST level (see sections 4.2 and 4.4).
+There is limited data for patients with total bilirubin >1.5 to 3 times ULN, irrespective of AST level, to draw conclusions, and no data is available for patients with total bilirubin >3 times ULN, irrespective of AST level (see sections 4.2 and 4.4).

 Paediatric population